HavokLionHeart/kingdom-builder-game/README.md

 4. **Wood resource integration** - Tier 2 building requirements

 ### Known Limitations
+- Food and Gold need to be switched out in the code where they have been changed in this update
 - Food and Wood resources currently unused
 - Only 2 building types available
 - No automation options
 - Limited late-game content
+- need to program the building upgrade menu

 ## Contributing